NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## OSB as MDR Collaboration (virtual)

+(13 March 2024, virtual event)

+Join us at the "OpenStudyBuilder as MDR Collaboration Meeting"!

+Given the significant interest in leveraging OpenStudyBuilder as a Medata Repository (MDR), we're launching a dedicated collaborative working group.
+This group will serve as a platform for coordinating efforts, harmonizing methodologies, and fostering a culture of knowledge sharing.

+Discover the power of collaboration through:

+- Gain insights into the scope and focus of OpenStudyBuilder, specifically tailored for the MDR use case.
+- Engage in dynamic discussions about various collaboration options.
+- Participate in the creation of a collaboration group and help plan the next steps.

+The presentation slides are available [here](./presentations/2024-03-11-OSB-as-MDR-Collaboration.pdf){target=_blank}.

+A recording will be available soon.

+## GraphSummit

+(7 March 2024 - Copenhagen, Denmark)

+**Novo Nordisk - A journey in developing an open-source application on Neo4j**

+by Mikkel Traun and Henrik Enquist, Novo Nordisk

+In 30 minutes Mikkel and Henrik will reflect on their experience, and insights gained, in developing OpenStudyBuilder.
+This transformational open-source project is a new approach to working with clinical data standards that will drive end-to-end consistency and more efficient processes for clinical studies.
+They will focus on how they have applied Domain Driven Design, implemented an API using neomodel, and enabled direct usage of the database as a knowledge graph and licensing aspects.

+The presentation slides are available [here](./presentations/2024-03-07-Graph-Summit-2024.pdf){target=_blank}.

+A recording will soon be available on the GraphSummit [homepage](https://neo4j.com/graphsummit/){target=_blank}.

 ## Community Meeting (virtual)

 (26 February 2024, virtual event)

 We discussed various aspects of the OpenStudyBuilder, about utilization and plans.
 A main focus point was the CRF and EDC connection, the CRF library and study planned connection and about data structures.

+Introduction slides are available [here](./presentations/2024-01-29-CommunityMeeting.pdf){target=_blank}.

 ## Community Meeting (virtual)